These docs are under active development.

 Bridges and impairments

 Provium's networking is real Linux bridges with TAP attachments.
-You declare a topology, the harness realizes it as the VMs boot, and you can mutate it (partition, impair, capture) at runtime.
+You declare a topology, the harness realises it as the VMs boot, and you can mutate it (partition, impair, capture) at runtime.

 The exhaustive method reference is on Bridge and Nic.